seyon99/RideSharingAPI/README.md

 - PostgreSQL
 - Neo4j

-Each microservices utilizes a different database technology, with MongoDB being used for the Trip Information microservice, PostgreSQL for the User microservice, and Neo4j being used for the Location microservice.
+Each microservice utilizes a different database technology, with MongoDB being used for the Trip Information microservice, PostgreSQL for the User microservice, and Neo4j being used for the Location microservice.

+## Documentation

+To be created shortly...